Sam S. Webb

 My research interests

-I am currently a DPhil candidate (2020-2024) working on piloting, psychometrically validating, and norming neuropsychological assessments.
+I am currently a Postdoctoral research fellow (Stroke Association funded, 2024-2027), following completion of my DPhil in Experimental Psychology (2020-2024).
+I work on projects involving piloting, psychometrically validating, and norming neuropsychological assessments.

 My broad interests are in open science, psychometric validation, and stroke.